AICPA Code of Professional Conduct

 The AICPA Code of Professional Conduct is a collection of codified statements issued by the American Institute of Certified Public Accountants that outline a CPA's ethical and professional responsibilities.
 The code establishes standards for auditor independence, integrity and objectivity, responsibilities to clients and colleagues and acts discreditable to the accounting profession.
 The AICPA is responsible for drafting, revising and reissuing the code annually, on June 1.
-The current Code is available at the AICPA Web site.
-For older versions of the Code, see the links below.